Updated: Oct 18

 Varicose Veins and Pregnancy

 Hormonal changes, pressure in the pelvis on veins and lymphatic vessels, and weight gain can also contribute to the development or worsening of varicose veins during pregnancy.
-Many times varicose veins show up during pregnancy, especially for those with a genetic predisposition or pre-existing varicose veins.
-Varicose veins often disappear soon after the baby is born.
-However, prolonged distention of veins for those with existing varicose veins or varicosities that persist after birth can over time lead to more permanent damage of the veins and valves within them - this is a cause of the progression of varicose veins long term.
-Compression stockings can be used as a treatment for varicose veins.
+It is not uncommon for varicose veins to show up during pregnancy, especially for those with a genetic predisposition or pre-existing varicose veins.
+Although varicose veins disappear soon after the baby is born for many, prolonged distention of veins for those with existing varicose veins or varicosities that persist after birth can over time lead to more permanent damage of the veins and valves within them - this can contribute to the progression of varicose veins long term.
+Compression stockings (and lymphatic drainage) can be used as a treatment for varicose veins.

 Medical Compression Stockings

 Compression stockings can help to reduce swelling by increasing pressure in connective and vascular tissues under the skin thereby providing support for your veins and lymphatic vessels.
-The stockings are designed to apply a precisely defined gradient pressure on your legs.
-Compression is strongest at the ankle and decreases in an upwards direction along the leg.
+The stockings are designed to apply a precisely defined gradient pressure on your legs, where compression is strongest at the ankle and decreases in an upwards direction along the leg.
 This gradient in pressure helps to improve circulation.

 Why use compression during pregnancy?